polyphony-chat/.github/SPECIFICATION.md

 ### 3.2 Group messages

 Group messages work just like guilds.
 The data is stored by the home server of the group's creator, meaning that all group members will have to communicate with the group creator's home server.
+If the group creator leaves the group, the ownership of the group is transferred to another member.
+The group chat stays on the group creator's home server, unless a migration is initiated by the group owner.

+### 3.3 Migrations

+Migrating is the process of moving one or more of a user's direct messages or owned group chats to another home server.
+Migrations may be initiated by a user's client, but have to be approved and executed via the involved home servers.

+#### 3.3.1 Migrating Direct Messages

+The migration of direct messages is a process in which a user alice@server-a.example.com transfers ownership of their direct messages to another account on another home server, such as alice@server-b.example.com.

 ## 4. Users

 Each client must have a user associated with it.
 A user is identified by a unique federation ID (FID), which consists of the user's username (which must be unique on the instance) and the instance's root domain.
-An FID is formatted as follows: `user@domain.tld`, which makes for a globally unique user ID.
+A FID is formatted as follows: `user@domain.tld`, which makes for a globally unique user ID.
 Federation IDs are case-insensitive.

 The following regex can be used to validate user IDs: `\b([A-Z0-9._%+-]+)@([A-Z0-9.-]+\.[A-Z]{2,})\b`.